JJBR13/Justin-Brown-milestone-project-3/TEST.md

 Description:

-Ensure the user can navigate header & footer NAV-BAR
+Ensure the user can navigate the header & footer NAV-BAR

 Steps:

 I. Click Reviews<br>
 II.
 Redirect to Reviews.<br>
 III.
-Repeat for Home, Sign up, Login, Contact, Account and Add Review pages<br> IV.
+Repeat for Home, Sign up, Login, Contact, Account, and Add Review pages<br> IV.
 Repeat all steps on all pages

 Expected:

-NAV-BAR heading link user to relevant pages.
+NAV-BAR heading links the user to relevant pages.

 Outcome:

-NAV-BAR heading link user to relevant pages.
+NAV-BAR heading link the user to relevant pages.

 <hr>